 It’s time to make a stand.

-Last time, Hoffa, Hall and Sean O’Brien settled early, settled short and sold out the members.
+Last time, Hoffa and Hall settled early, settled short, and sold out the members.

 It’s time to fight for the contracts that members deserve.